Disclaimer: Me no own Community. Me stupid.

 When the square eventually comes into view, Jeff stops for a moment, ignoring the nudge and knock of people as they try to pass him by.
 He's not ashamed to admit he's a little taken aback by the sight before him with the crowds and the buildings only familiar to him from movies and TV - and holy crap he's in London and he's whining about his deadbeat dad?

 Shaking his head lightly, he pulls out his phone and takes a picture of the statue surrounded by four bronze lions and the fountains as discreetly as possible before uploading it to Twitter and finally tweeting his whereabouts with a "Surprise, guess where I am?"

 He regrets it a minute later.

-It's just… he hadn't actually told any of his friends where he is – he's not sure why, maybe because it was such a last-minute decision or that they don't know he's started looking for his father and he's not quite ready to tell them yet… to deal with Pierce's questions or Britta's offers to help 'therapize' him of his 'obvious Daddy issues' or Abed noting all the long-lost father-son movie parallels.
-It's exhausting just thinking about it.
+It's just… He hasn't actually told any of his friends where he is.
+He's not sure why, maybe because it was a spur-of-the-moment decision made at 2am after one drink too many, or that none of them know he's started looking for his father and he's not quite ready to tell them yet.
+He doesn't want to deal with Pierce's questions and flippant remarks about having things in common, or Britta's offers to help 'therapize' him of his 'obvious daddy issues' or Abed noting all the long-lost father-son movie parallels.

 JeffWingerAtLaw Is that London?
 Spoiler Alert.

-Yeah…he has no idea what that even means but then again, this is Abed.
+Yeaaahhh…he has no idea what that even means but then again, this is Abed.